lingocoder/abi.cli/README.md

 # Application Binary Interface (ABI) Inspector

-The ABI Inspector is a command line application that scans the API of a Java library to detect whether the library exposes types from its dependencies to the library consumers' runtime classpath.
+The ABI Inspector (*ABI*) is a command line application that scans the API of a Java library to detect whether the library exposes types from its dependencies to the library consumers' runtime classpath.
 That's known as „*dependency leakage*“.

 ## Usage

 *Requires JDK 11+*

+I admit this README is sorta on the verbose side.
+But please don't let that intimidate you.
+The tool is actually pretty easy to use.

+## Run ABI Using The JarExec Gradle Plugin

+Although ABI is a standalone Java application, it might be more convenient to use it within a Gradle build script.
+An ABI Gradle plugin is in the works.
+But in the meantime, [*I have just the plugin*](http://bit.ly/JarExecPi) that would allow you to do an ABI scan of your library's API from within a Gradle build; today.

+General steps for using the JarExec plugin are [*here*](http://bit.ly/JarExecSteps).
+But to set it up specifically to run the ABI tool, [*it needs certain input*](#abi-command-options).
+You need to:

+1. Add [*`'com.lingocoder:abi.cli:n.n.n'`*](http://bit.ly/abiCLImvn) as a dependency in your build script
+2. Set the options that ABI requires as the value of the *`args`* property of the JarExec task
+3. Set *`com.lingocoder.abi.app.AbiApp`* as the value of the *`mainClass`* property of the JarExec task
+4. Set the value of the *`classPath`* property of the JarExec task to the Gradle build configuration that contains the abi-cli dependency.
+The *`classPath`* property also needs to include any other runtime dependencies required by your library.

+        plugins{
+            id 'java-library'
+            id 'com.lingocoder.jarexec' version '0.4.7'
+        }
+        ...
+        dependencies{

+            ...

+            implementation group: 'com.lingocoder', name: 'abi.cli', version: '0.4.7'

+            implementation files("L:\\ingocoder\\classes\\")
+            ...
+        }
+        ...
+        jarexec{

+            /* (i) A list of arguments and options the main class needs */

+            def abiGavInput = file("L:\\ingocoder\\input\\files\\abi.gav.coordinates.1.txt")

+            args = [
+                "-a", abiGavInput.absolutePath,
+                "-c", "L:\\ingocoder\\classes\\",
+                "-d", "L:\\ingocoder\\input\\files\\abi.dependencies.paths.1.txt",
+                "-p", "com.lingocoder.poc"]

+            /* (ii) The class path the main class needs.
+This is configurable by adding what your main
+             * class requires (including directories) to whatever configuration that works for you */

+            classpath = configurations.default

+            /* (iii) Configure jarexec's 'jar' property with your executable jar. */

+            jar = jarhelper.fetch('com.lingocoder:abi.cli:0.4.7').orElse('build/libs/abi.cli-0.4.7.jar')

+            /* (iv) Configure jarexec's 'watchInFile' property with your input file. */

+            mainClass = 'com.lingocoder.abi.app.AbiApp'

+            /* (v) Tell Gradle to watch for changes to the input file.
+You leverage
+             * the incremental build feature this way. */

+            watchInFile = abiGavInput

+            /* (vi) Configure jarexec's 'watchOutDir' property with an output directory
+             * to make the task build-cacheable. */

+            watchOutDir = file("L:/ingocoder/classes/")
+        }

+        ...

+## What You Get

+Running the above JarExec task as *`:execjar`* will get you this report to stdout:

+        ...
+        > Task :execjar
+        Build cache key for task ':execjar' is 704557cc19a9ef9e6f6acbff333c4387 Task ':execjar' is not up-to-date because:
+          Input property 'watchInFile' file L:\ingocoder\input\files\abi.gav.coordinates.1.txt has been added.

+        >--: Project class com.lingocoder.poc.HttpClientWrapper has an ABI dependency on...
+        |____\--- httpclient

+        >--: Project class com.lingocoder.poc.Frankenstein has an ABI dependency on...
+        |    +--- commons-math
+        |    +--- de.huxhorn.sulky.generics
+        |    +--- bitcoinj-core-0.15
+        |____\--- janerics

+        >--: Project class com.lingocoder.poc.Track has an ABI dependency on...
+        |____\--- jackson-annotations

+        >--: Project class com.lingocoder.poc.ProjectClass$1 has an ABI dependency on...
+        |____\--- lingocoder.core

+        ...

+        BUILD SUCCESSFUL in...

+## ABI Command Options

+Though it might be more convenient to run through a script, the ABI Inspector was designed to also work as a standalone Java application.
+It provides the following command line interface:

+        usage:

+        java -cp {your_project_classpath} com.lingocoder.abi.app.AbiApp -a
+               <artifacts-gav-file> | -g <gav-coordinates> -c <classes-dir> [-d
+               <dependencies-file>]  [-help] -p <package-to-scan>
+         -a <artifacts-gav-file>   In place of the <gav-coordinates> option, you could alternatively provide a new
+                                   line-separated file containing Maven-style
+                                   G:A:V dependency coordinates {e.g.
+                                   com.lingocoder:abinspector:0.4}
+         -c <classes-dir>          The parent directory that contains the classes of the specified package {e.g. 'build/classes'}
+         -d <dependencies-file>    To improve the processing speed of ABI inspection, provide file a list of your project's dependencies in a new line-separated
+                                   file containing the absolute file system paths to a project's dependencies {e.g.
+                                   /home/james/.m2/repository/org/example/my-api/1
+                                   0.18/my-api-10.18.jar}
+         -g <gav-coordinates>      A space-delimited sequence of Maven-style G:A:V dependency coordinates {e.g.
+                                   org.example:my-api:10.18[,eg.foo.wow:anartifact
+                                   id:v8][,...]}
+         -help                     Print this message
+         -p <package-to-scan>      A space-delimited sequence of packages in which project classes are contained {e.g.
+                                   com.example.mypackage net.foo.another.pkg ...}

+Those options correspond to the properties used in [*the above JarExec plugin usage example*](#run-abi-using-the-jarexec-gradle-plugin).

-Please, don't let the long-winded wall of text below intimidate you.
-The ABI Inspector is very simple to use.
-To have it scan your library's API, the following input must be provided to the tool:
+To scan your library's API from the command line, the same input provided to the plugin must be provided to the CLI:

-    java -cp <your_library's_class_path...> com.lingocoder.abi.app.AbiApp -c <classes-dir>  -p <package-to-scan> -a <artifacts-gav-file> -d <dependencies-file>
+    java -cp <your_library's_class_path...> com.lingocoder.abi.app.AbiApp -c <classes-dir>  -p <packages-to-scan> -a <artifacts-gav-file> -d <dependencies-file>

 1. The runtime dependencies required by your library.
-These must be included in this tool's classpath (*`-cp <your_library's_class_path...>`*)
+These must be included in this tool's classpath (*`-cp <your_library's_class_path...>`*).
+Of course, the [*`com.lingocoder:abi.cli:n.n.n`*](http://bit.ly/abiCLImvn) artifact itself must also be in the classpath
 2. The absolute path of the root directory of your library's classes (*`-c <classes-dir>`*).
 For example: `target/classes`
-3. A list of packages of which your library's classes are members (*`-p <package-to-scan>`*) For example: `com.example.my.api`
+3. A list of packages of which your library's classes are members (*`-p <packages-to-scan>`*) For example: `com.example.my.api`
 4. The absolute path to a file that contains a list of Maven-style *`G:A:V`* module identifiers of your library's dependencies (*`-a <artifacts-gav-file>`*)
 5. The absolute path to a file that contains a list of absolute paths to your library's dependencies (*`-d <dependencies-file>`*)

-## What You Get

-The ABI inspection results in output that looks like this:

-    Project class com.lingocoder.poc.HttpClientWrapper has an ABI dependency on...
-        |___ httpclient

-    Project class com.lingocoder.poc.Track has an ABI dependency on...
-        |___ jackson-annotations

-    Project class com.lingocoder.poc.Frankenstein has an ABI dependency on...
-        |___ commons-math
-        |___ de.huxhorn.sulky.generics
-        |___ bitcoinj-core-0.15
-        |___ janerics

-    Project class com.lingocoder.poc.ProjectClass$1 has an ABI dependency on...
-        |___ lingocoder.core
+The output when ran through the CLI is the same as that shown for [*the plugin example above*](#run-abi-using-the-jarexec-gradle-plugin).

-## Helpful Tips
+## Helpful Tips On Providing The Required Input

+The ABI Inspector needs you to input [*specific information about your library's dependencies*](#abi-command-options).
 For smaller projects, it would be easy to assemble the required input by hand.
 But for larger projects, you could also leverage a dependency management tool like Ant, Maven or Gradle to automate the preparation of the input.
 They all provide some way to dump a class path.
 First, you would need to define your library's dependencies in the respective tool's build script.
 Here's a Gradle script example of dependencies defined for some library:

     ...
     dependencies {